joefearnley/checkins/README.md

 checkins
 ========

-Plugin to display Foursquare checkins on your WordPress site.
+Wordpress Widget that displays Foursquare checkins on your site.

 TODO:

-* Make personal configuration work
-* Add option to display number of checkins
+* Create instructions or a way to initially configure ** Might need to tell users where to go to get history feed